 Like I mentioned, I’ve looked for the Marfa Lights three times and I’ve maybe seen them once.
 Here’s a couple of videos of what I saw in August of 2019 at 8:31 pm.
 Are they car lights winding down the Paisano Pass on Highway 67?
 Or are those Marfa Mystery Lights?

-Check out my video of the Marfa Lights below.
-At some point, the brightest lights seems to rapidly move forward and then they all seem to shoot up into the sky at the same rate and come back down:
+At some point, the brightest lights seems to rapidly move forward and then they all seem to shoot up into the sky at the same rate and come back down.

 You might think the movement is due to my own movement/breathing while holding the camera, but I was holding my breath while I took these videos, I did not move like that, and I was watching the lights do this in person.